- Specialist Workstations

 Our latest workshops include:

-Creating a Website – Technical overview of how to create a Wix website; from signing up for an account and understanding the user interface to adding pages and content including menus, images, text, hyperlinks and an optional integrated blog.
+Create a Basic Website – Overview of how to create a Wix website, from signing up for an account and understanding the user interface to building the website structure, adding content including text, images and videos and creating a menu and links.

 Getting Started with Adobe Premiere Pro – Learn how to set up a project in Premiere Pro, import video files and assemble a simple sequence – add effects, render and export the edited video in the correct format.